geoschem/GEOSChem-python-tutorial/README.md

 NCDF_CLOSE, fid_out  ; Phew... finally done!
 ```

-The key difference is that IDL requires you to write low level code to construct a NetCDF file from scratch (exactly like a Fortran program does), while Python/xarray allows you to write **human-readable ideas**.
+IDL requires you to write low level code to construct a NetCDF file from scratch (exactly like a Fortran program does), while Python/xarray allows you to write **human-readable ideas**.
 The efficiency-gain by switching to Python is enormous.
 You can spend much less time writing boilerplate code and **have much more time thinking about real science**.
 Your code is also a lot more understandable to others, facilitating collaboration.

-It took me roughly 2 days to finish the data analysis part for [my recent paper](https://github.com/JiaweiZhuang/FV3_util), which involves processing Terabytes of data on the cubed-sphere grid.
+It took me roughly 2 days to finish the data analysis part for [my recent paper](https://github.com/JiaweiZhuang/FV3_util), which involves processing Terabytes of data on the cubed-sphere grid (a quite computationally difficult problem).
 The same task would have taken me many weeks with IDL, if possible at all!

 ## How about NCL?
 R?
 Julia?